psaux-it/woocommerce-aras-kargo/README.md

 ![mermaid-diagram-20210714032102](https://user-images.githubusercontent.com/25556606/125541613-e1232826-72ad-4555-98cc-5e1b79c8e352.png)

-If you are implementing two way workflow 'processing -> shipped -> delivered' we need to do some extra stuff that explained below.
+If you are implementing two-way workflow 'processing -> shipped -> delivered' we need to do some extra stuff that explained below.

-## Two way workflow installation (Optional)
+## Two-way workflow installation (Optional)
 ![twoway_fulfillment](https://user-images.githubusercontent.com/25556606/126962984-d0c6a0e5-e22c-45f4-ba04-500c0f30e405.png)
 Script will ask you for auto implementation during the setup.
 You can choose auto installation or you can go with manual implementation.
 Manual implementation explained below.
 In both cases there are 3 prerequisites: